adrien-perello/MFA/README.md

 - Navigate to the cloned/downloaded repository folder (where the `environment.yml` is located)
 - Open a Terminal (MacOS, Linux) or Command Prompt (Windows) from inside that specific directory
+  - Windows: Click on the address bar in File Explorer, type `cmd`, and press Enter.
+  - MacOS: Right-click and select `New Terminal at Folder`
   - Linux: Right-click and select `Open in Terminal`
-  - MacOS: Right-click and select `New Terminal at Folder`
-  - Windows: Click on the address bar, type `cmd`, and press Enter.
 - Run the following command:
     ```bash
     conda env create --file environment.yml
+    ```
+- Activate the environment:
+    ```bash
+    conda activate dmfa
     ```

 > **Notes:**